jrnold/r4ds-exercise-solutions/docs/tidy.md

 #> # ... with 7.604e+04 more rows
 ```

+### Exercise 1 {.exercise}

-1. In this case study I set `na.rm = TRUE` just to make it easier to check that we had the correct values.
+> In this case study I set `na.rm = TRUE` just to make it easier to check that we had the correct values.
 Is this reasonable?
 Think about how missing values are represented in this dataset.
 Are there implicit missing values?
 What’s the difference between an `NA` and zero?

 Perhaps?
 I would need to know more about the data generation process.
 There are zero's in the data, which means they may explicitly be indicating no cases.